 Applicants to Brown who meet any of these requirements should select the "Brown Specific Fee Waiver" in the "Brown Questions" section of the Common Application.
 Brown will continue to honor fee waiver request forms from the College Board, NACAC and school counselors.

 We do not consider information on criminal history during our initial round of admission application reviews.
 Only upon selecting a pool of admitted candidates do we learn whether you have reported a criminal history, at which point we will offer you an opportunity to explain the circumstances.
 With this approach, information on misdemeanor or felony convictions can inform, but not determine, admission decisions.
 This ensures that applicants are evaluated based on their academic profile, extracurricular pursuits and potential fit - not criminal history - and enables us to continue to review this potentially important information.
-Ultimately, our goal is to make an informed decision about what is best for you and best for Brown.

 Deadlines and Notifications